Panelinio/simple-blog/README.md

 # SIMPLE-BLOG
-Project where I focused on simplicity -
+Template for a blog where simplicity is most value :D

 ## Table of contents
 * [Technologies](#technologies)